-I'm a senior at Saint John's High School interested in using quantitative methods for research in the social sciences.
+I'm a senior at Saint John's High School interested in developing and using quantitative methods for research in the social sciences.
 I have research and project experience mining large, public- and private-domain data sets to understand various issues related to human behavior.

 During the COVID-19 pandemic and the recent push for long-needed racial equality in the US, I've been archiving and (slowly) annotating large data sets of social media posts centered around political and social events.
 My goal is to eventually use these large corpi of mini primary sources to computationally understand what people thought and how they expressed it during these major events.

 Apart from my research, I'm passionate about journalism and history.
 I write for the Community Advocate and I engage in archival photography by serving as the Photographer in Residence for the Town of Westborough.